floprsk/cs50_final_project/README.md

 #### Crontab functionality:
-The cron daemon is used for the time-based execution of processes in Unix and Unix-like operating systems such as Linux, BSD or macOS in order to automate recurring tasks - cron jobs.
+The cron daemon is used for the time-based execution of processes in Unix and Unix-like operating systems in order to automate recurring tasks - cron jobs.

 With the crontab library installed, you can edit the crontab file on your RPi with python.
 To use crontab-functionalites in python you will have to call a cron object like that at the beginning of every @app.route:

+    # app.py file
     cron = CronTab(user='flopi')

 With "*comment = ...*" in the following line you can give every cron-job a name, with which you can identify which cron-job belongs to which plant.

+    # app.py file
     identifier_sched = 'schedule' + str(plant_id)
     job1 = cron.new(command='python3 /home/flopi/Watering/Watering_app/sprinkle.py', comment = identifier_sched )
     job1.dow.on(*selected_days)